Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Running Diaspora

 Just run `./script/server`.
-This will start thin, redis, a resque worker and the websocket server.
+This will start Thin, Redis, a Resque worker and the Websocket server.
 The application is then available at http://your_pod:3000.
-You can change port by editing thin_port in config/script_server_config.yml or setup a reverse proxy (google it ;)) if you want to run Diaspora for example at a subdomain or use https more easily.
+You can change port by editing thin_port in config/script_server_config.yml or setup a reverse proxy (see above) if you want to run Diaspora for example at a subdomain or use HTTPS more easily.

 Note: When `./script/server` starts redis, it reads the `config/redis.yml` file.
 Make sure that you have write permissons to the log file, which is specified on the line starting with the word `logfile` in `config/redis.conf`.

-If you want to run an app server other than thin or have more control over it, you must run the appserver, redis, a resque worker, and the websocket server separately.
+If you want to run an app server other than Thin or have more control over it, you must run the appserver, Redis, a Resque worker, and the Websocket server separately.

 Here are instructions to [[Run Diasporas Components]]